Thai Tofu Red Curry

 - Arrange the vegetables on a serving plate, place the salmon on top and sprinkle with the toasted sesame seeds.

 Boost collagen levels by eating foods rich in vitamin C, as this is vital for the production of collagen.
-Broccoli, parsley, sweet red peppers and kiwis are all your skin’s friend.
+Broccoli, parsley, sweet red peppers and kiwis are all your friend when it comes to keeping great skin over 40.

 1 large head of broccoli, cut into florets